nathanrosspowell/minmod_component/README.md

 The test code should be in a seperate folder from `src`.

+### With test code split away, build _real_ source as a library

+Builds the code as a library and link against it.

 ### Build against `GCC`

 The current `makefile` only uses `clang`.